Vindyani1999/AI-Assistance-FOE/backend/README.md

-# AgentGraph Backend
+# AI Assitance Backend

-This is the backend ser### 3.
-Run the Application
+3. Run the Application

 The backend provides a FastAPI REST API interface designed to work with the React frontend: